Saturday, February 2, 2019

 Feb.
 21 Card Reader Day (another Hallmark creation?)

 Feb.
-22 George Washington's Birthday (combined with Abraham Lincoln's Birthday and celebrated as the legal holiday of President's Day on the third Monday of February, on the 17th this year).
+22 George Washington's Birthday (combined with Abraham Lincoln's Birthday, it's celebrated as the legal holiday of President's Day on the third Monday of February, on the 18th this year).

 Feb.
 22 Be Humble Day